jpdias/jpdias.github.io/_posts/2024-5-5-hardware-hacking-inventory.md

 1. Laptop

     I left this to the end on purpose.
 Most probably you are thinking on a high-performance laptop.
 While that would be nice, for most of the cases one cheap, second hand, Thinkpad (or any other reliable brand) will suffice.
-I now have a Thinkpad Y370 (~250e) and a Thinkpad X240 (~200e), and the only thing that will bother your the most is RAM if you have less than 8Gb of it.
+I now have a Thinkpad Y370 (~250e) and a Thinkpad X240 (~200e), and the only thing that will bother you the most is RAM if you have less than 8Gb of it.
 Other than that just use *the cloud*.
 [Google Python Notebooks are nice](https://github.com/semihucann/hash_cracking_with_gpu), but there several cheap VPS machines that you can rent and use freely if needed (*riding on free credits*).

 1. Backpack and bags